 For Exhibiting Artists

-Congratulations on your selection to the 20th year celebration of the Des Moines Arts Festival® (DMAF).
-We look forward to welcoming you June 23-25.
+Congratulations on your selection to the 2019 Des Moines Arts Festival® (DMAF).
+We look forward to welcoming you June 28-30 in downtown Des Moines, Iowa.
 The Artist Planning Guide is designed to assist with planning your time in Des Moines.

-Booth Payment Form Complete this form and return with the appropriate payment by check or money order to:
+Booth Payment Complete your booth choice by checking all that apply.
+After submitting the form, mail the appropriate payment by check or money order to:

 Des Moines Arts Festival